 Does learning to ride a horse hurt?

 No horse riding doesn’t hurt at all but when you first start learning to ride, or if you’ve had a long break, you’ll use muscle groups that you don’t normally use.
-After your first few lesson you may find that your legs ache a lot but this is normal and will go off after a couple days, having a warm bath after your lesson will help to stop the muscles aching so much.
+After your first few lessons, you may find that your legs ache a lot but this is normal and will go off after a couple of days, having a warm bath after your lesson will help to stop the muscles aching so much.

 Do I need any special equipment before I start to learn to ride a horse?

 If you’re not sure whether horse riding is for you and you just want to give it a go first then you’re not going to want to invest in a brand new outfit.
 That said though a riding hat or jockey skull is a must for beginners in my book.
-In some countries it’s a legal requirement but if you are unlucky enough to fall off it’ll help protect your head from injury.
+In some countries, it’s a legal requirement but if you are unlucky enough to fall off it’ll help protect your head from injury.
 Some riding schools will have a collection of hats you could borrow but if you want to have your own then your local tack shop will be able to advise you on the right size for your head.

-Footwear wise you want to be wearing sensible boots (or shoes if you don’t have boots) with a slight heal to them.
+Footwear wise you want to be wearing sensible boots (or shoes if you don’t have boots) with a slight heel to them.
 Stilettos and sneakers as well as being a very bad idea are actually dangerous.
 The reason your footwear should have a small is heel is so that your foot won’t slip through the stirrup.
-When riding you should have the ball of your foot in the stirrup and your heel pointing downwards, this position will prevent your foot slipping right through but for new riders this isn’t a natural way of sitting.
+When riding you should have the ball of your foot in the stirrup and your heel pointing downwards, this position will prevent your foot slipping right through but for new riders, this isn’t a natural way of sitting.

-In terms of the type of clothing you should wear it depends on whether you’re learning to ride English or Western style.
+In terms of the type of clothing, you should wear it depends on whether you’re learning to ride English or Western style.
 If you’re riding English then you’ll want to wear pants or trousers that are snug fitting but not too tight.
-If they’re too loose then you’ll find that your legs will bit pinched by the stirrup leathers.
-If, however, you’re riding Western then those saddles have fenders instead of stirrup leathers so won’t pinch your legs.
+If they’re too loose then you’ll find that your legs will be pinched by the stirrup leathers.
+If however, you’re riding Western then those saddles have fenders instead of stirrup leathers so won’t pinch your legs.
 When it comes to your top you just want something that is comfortable, but try to not wear something that will ‘flap’ too much as you don’t want to frighten the horse.